johanhedin/sdrx/doc/USING.md

 The more channels you specify, the more loaded the channelization thread will be.
 Please monitor your system load when running `sdrx` with many channels to get an understanding of how much you can load your specific system.
-Especially Airspy devices combined with many channels consume quite some processing power at the moment.
+Especially Airspy devices combined with many channels consume considerable processing power at the moment.

-If the connection to a device is lost while `sdrx` is running, i.e. the device is being unplugged from the USB bus, `sdrx` will auto reconnect when the device is plugged in again.
+If the connection to a device is lost while `sdrx` is running, i.e. the device is being unplugged from the USB bus, `sdrx` will automatically reconnect when the device is plugged in again.
 There is no need to restart the program just because a device disappears for some reason.
 Some RTL based dongles have rather flimsy USB connectors and a device easily disconnects by just moving it slightly.